Floating-point arithmetic: History

+These features would be inherited into IEEE 754-1985 (with the exception of the encoding of special values and exceptions), though the extended internal precision of x87 means it requires explicit rounding of exact results directly to the destination precision in order to match standard IEEE 754 results.
+However, the behavior may not be the same as a rounding to the destination format due to a possible wider exponent range of the extended format.

 Range of floating-point numbers

 A floating-point number consists of two fixed-point components, whose range depends exclusively on the number of bits or digits in their representation.
 Whereas components linearly depend on their range, the floating-point range linearly depends on the significand range and exponentially on the range of exponent component, which attaches outstandingly wider range to the number.

 On a typical computer system, a double-precision (64-bit) binary floating-point number has a coefficient of 53 bits (including 1 implied bit), an exponent of 11 bits, and 1 sign bit.
 Since 210 = 1024, the complete range of the positive normal floating-point numbers in this format is from 2−1022 ≈ 2 × 10−308 to approximately 21024 ≈ 2 × 10308.